 Since this is a one-bowl dish, it does need to be stirred well to incorporate all of the ingredients.

-Then pour your mixture into an 8x8 glass baking dish and bake for about 30 minutes or until the top has slightly browned and become firm.
+Then pour your mixture into an 8x8 glass baking dish and bake for about 30 minutes or until the top has slightly browned and becomes firm.

 More Tips for Making Orange Cranberry Oatmeal Bars

-- The parchment paper isn’t required but makes it easy to lift your bars out of the baking dish, cool, then cut.
+- The parchment paper isn’t required but makes it easy to lift your bars out of the baking dish, cool them, then cut them.

 - Use wooden clips to hold the parchment paper in place at the corners of the glass dish (where you fold the parchment paper at the corners to make it fit and sit in the dish) while pouring the oatmeal mixture into the dish.
 Remove clips before placing them in the oven.